Ensono/amido.github.io/docs/workloads/java/scaffolding_java.md

 sidebar_label: Using the Scaffolding CLI to create the Java Rest API project template
 ---

-## Using the Stacks Scaffolding CLI to create a Java REST API project template
+## Create a custom Java REST API project template from the command line

 The Amido Stacks Scaffolding CLI can be used to create a fully-functional and deployable project from a template, in a variety of flavours.
 It includes tests (unit, integration), together with infrastructure and deployment definitions.
 All by running from your CLI.